 Now you’ve learned the basics, it’s time to broaden your photography experience.

-This course is designed to allow you to explore different styles of photography that you would not be able to experience on your own.
-It incorporates a number of controlled ‘live shoots’
+This course is designed to allow you to explore different photography ‘Specialisms’ that you would not easily be able to experience on your own, all in a controlled environment under the guidance of an experienced photographer and instructor.

-You will be introduced to the camera techniques and shooting practices required for the specific specialism.
-As with the Beginners’ lessons, this will involve both PowerPoint examples, discussion and hands-on practice in the classroom (prior to the live shoot) to ensure you understand the concepts involved in the specialism and know how to use your camera in the best way to capture the shoot.
+You will be introduced to the camera techniques and shooting practices required for the specific Specialism.
+This will involve PowerPoint examples, discussion and hands-on practice in the classroom (or in the field with night-time shooting) prior to the live shoot to ensure you understand the concepts involved in the Specialism and know how to use your camera in the best way to capture the shoot.

 A ‘live shoot’ will be set up for you to utilise those skills in a real-world environment.
-We will be setting up and shooting ‘clients’ in a studio environment, photographing dancers live-on stage and experiencing external, night-time shooting capturing light trails, along with exploring a variety of macro photography.
+You will experience photographing ‘clients’ in a studio environment, head out for external, night-time shooting capturing light trails and ‘light painting’ along with exploring a fascinating variety of macro photography.

-These live shoots are fully controlled and set up in or around the school.
-Teaching in a school allows access to a photography studio and working, full size stage where we can create these events on site while also allowing us full control over them.
+These live shoots take place in or around the school.
+Teaching in a school allows access to a photography studio and large areas where we can create these events on site while also allowing us full control over them.

 This provides you with an unprecedented learning environment for practicing new photographic skills.

-Each specialism requires different skills in the darkroom and each 3-week block ends with a session in the school’s computer lab with access to a computer preloaded with all the software required for the course.
+Each Specialism requires different skills in the darkroom and two of the six lessons are based in the school’s computer lab with access to a computer preloaded with all the software required for the course.
 You do not need to own the software to partake in this course.

 If not, you will need to purchase a set of extension tubes for your camera.
 These typically retail at around £20-25.
 You can get further clarification in the earlier lessons.